In this video I wanted to go through an Easy Tweak to the Bridging Exercise in order to better target your Gluteus

 #1 – Regular Bridge

-If you do the bridge exercise correctly, it will target your glutes, specifically your gluteus maximus.
 Lie down, relaxing and tightening up the abdominal area.
-Push through your heels and lift your hips up so your shoulders, hips and knees are in a straight line.
+Push through your heels and lift your hips up so that your shoulders, hips and knees are in a straight line.
 Squeeze your glutes as your lift your hips to make sure that your glutes are doing the work as opposed to your hamstrings.
-Lower back down.
+Lower back down slowly.

 #2 – Bridge with Resistive Tubing

 Bridge with Resistive Tubing

 Start in the same position, tightening the abdominals and bridging up.
 The key thing to remember is to keep your knees about hip width apart, not collapsing in.
 You will need to slightly press the knees outward to resist the tubing.
-Raise up, holding the top position for a second or two and then lowering back down.
+Raise up, holding the top position for a second or two and then lower back down.